Photo cleanup app for iPhone

 If the reason you started was low space, use the storage-focused path to keep that bigger goal in view.

-It favors review over guesswork
+It favors review over random deleting

 • You keep the important shot first instead of deleting before you are sure.